 All of these alternative measures contain an element of truth and different measures may be appropriate for alternative perspectives.
 Nonetheless, these alternative measures do add to the confusion surrounding public discussions of the deficit.
-But, in spite of this confusion, these alternative measures do generally suggest
+But, in spite of this confusion, these alternative measures do generally suggest that the deficit has declined in recent years and provide a somewhat more sanguine picture than the nominal figure so often mentioned in the popular press.

-Deficits can be caused by very different factors.
+A second reason for misunderstandings about the budget deficit is that these deficits can be caused by very different factors.
 For example, they can be caused by changes in economic variables such as slowdowns in business activity; sharp, unanticipated decelerations of inflation; or by sharp increases in interest rates.
-On the other hand, increases government spending or decreases in tax in revenues unrelated to economic activity can also be fundamental determinants of deficits.
+On the other hand, increases in government spending or decreases in tax revenues unrelated to economic activity can also fundamental determinants of deficits.
 Some economists believe that our current budget deficit was caused by tax cuts, whereas others believe it is the result of continued rapid government spending.
 Still others argue that it was caused by the recession and the sharp unanticipated deceleration of inflation experienced in the early 1980s.

-The effects of deficits depend importantly on their causes.
-Recession-caused deficits, for example, are not likely to crowd out private sector activity since decreases in private credit demands during recessions will likely outweigh the effects of increases in government borrowing.
-On the other hand, deficits caused by increases in government spending unrelated to economic activity will certainly crowd out private activity, particularly if such spending is additional government consumption.
+for Α third reason confusion surrounding discussions of budget deficits is that the effects of deficits depend importantly on their causes.
+Recession-caused deficits, for example, are not likely to crowd out private sector activity since decreases in private credit demands during recessions will likely outweigh the On the other effects of increases in government borrowing. hand, deficits caused by increases in government spending unrelated to economic activity will certainly crowd out activity, particularly if such private spending is additional government consumption.

-The effects of deficits depend in part on the reaction of (or expectations of) the private sector.
+Fourth, the effects of deficits depend in part on the reaction of (or expectations of) the private sector.
 If the private sector views tax-cut induced deficits as mandating future tax increases (and does not desire a future tax burden for its own generation or the next), then private sector savings behavior may change.
 In particular, saving may increase so as to finance the deficit without increasing interest rates or crowding out private sector activity.

-The effects of deficits also depend on the reaction of monetary policy.
+Fifth, the effects of deficits also depend on the reaction of monetary policy.
 If the central bank persistently monetizes budget deficits, increased inflation is likely to follow.
 Such inflation has often occurred in countries that do not have independent central banks.
 But it can occur whenever any monetary authority attempts to stabilize interest rates at low levels in the face of large deficits.
 In such circumstances money creation and inflation become another form of financing budget deficits.
 But if the central bank is committed to price stability, it will not monetize budget deficits and inflation will not result.

-The effects of budget deficits also depend in part on the savings pool, not just in the U.S. but in the rest of the world.
+Sixth, the effects of budget deficits also depend in part on the savings pool, not just in the U.S. but in the rest of the world.
 More specifically, the effect of deficits may depend on saving and borrowing all over the world, not just in the U.S. All borrowers, including the U.S. government, must compete for the limited supply of savings and credit in global markets.
 Thus, even a deficit that is large relative to GNP or to the domestic savings pool may not crowd out domestic private investment if it is financed internationally.
 While investment may not be affected in this case, exchange rate adjustments may work so as to affect other sectors of the economy.
 Consequently, the precise effects of deficits may depend on the exchange rate regime as well as the degree of integration of world credit and capital markets.